 - The couple last lived together.3

 The other spouse then has the opportunity to file an answer and counterclaim.
-If the other spouse fails to do so, the divorce is considered uncontested.
-This is true even if only one party signed the documents.
+If the other spouse fails to do so, the divorcing is considered uncontested.
+This is true even if only one party signed the divorce papers.

-See our relate articles, Does it matter who files for divorce first in Nevada? and Disadvantages of filing for divorce first in Nevada.
+See our related articles, Does it matter who files to end a marriage first in Nevada? and Disadvantages of filing for divorcing first in Nevada.

-Or, if the other person is not cooperating, the person seeking the divorce can serve him or her with a summons and complaint.4
+Or, if the other person is not cooperating, the person seeking the dissolution of marriage can serve him or her with a summons and complaint.4

 You can serve a summons and complaint by any means legal in the state where your spouse lives.

 Your Las Vegas divorce attorney will know how to serve papers on a non-resident spouse.